Measuring the Ejecta Velocities of Type Ia Supernovae from the Pan-STARRS1 Medium Deep Survey: Discussion

 By examining the deviations from a zero-color SN~Ia that is corrected for host-galaxy reddening, \citet{2011ApJ...742...89F} determined the intrinsic $B-V$ color (at peak luminosity) for a sample of SNe~Ia.
-They found the \Siii\ velocity is correlated with the SN intrinsic color, with higher-velocity SNe being intrinsically redder than the lower-velocity counterparts (the so-called velocity-color relation).
-Given the significant trend between \vsiii\ and redshift, it is expected that the intrinsic color of SN~Ia also changes with redshift.
-We look into this relation by examining the SN intrinsic color as a function of redshift with our sample.
-A sub-sample of our SNe in the cosmological sample from \citet{2018ApJ...859..101S} and \citet{2021ApJ...923..267D} is also compared to evaluate the effect on cosmology.
-We do not include the PTF SNe in this comparison since they were not fitted consistently with SALT2 in our cosmological sample.
-Here the SN intrinsic color is converted directly from the \vsiii\ with the velocity-color relation studied in \citet{2011ApJ...742...89F}.
-The result is shown in Fig.~\ref{color-redshift}.
-It is evident that the mean intrinsic color of SN~Ia also decreases with redshift, with the SNe at $z<0.1$ being 0.015\,mag redder than those at $z>0.1$ (at 4.3$\sigma$ significance).
-However, this trend vanishes ($<2\sigma$) if we only consider the SNe in the cosmological sample.
-This indicates that the trend between velocity/color and redshift is likely caused by those HV and red SNe at the local Universe, and they can be effectively removed by the conventional cuts when building the cosmological sample.
+They found the \vsiii\ is correlated with the SN intrinsic color, with higher-velocity SNe being intrinsically redder than the lower-velocity counterparts (the so-called velocity-color relation).
+We look into this relation by examining the SN intrinsic color as a function of redshift.
+We first construct a cosmological sample by including the SNe from our full compilation (i.e., those shown in the right panel of Fig.~\ref{vsi-redshift}) that have Hubble residuals (HRs; defined as the difference between the observed peak SN apparent magnitude and that expected in the assumed cosmological model) measured in \citet{2018ApJ...859..101S} and \citet{2021ApJ...923..267D}.
+The HRs were measured consistently in both studies.
+We then compare this sample with the `all' sample, which includes both the cosmological sample and all other SNe that do not meet the cosmological criteria.
+The SN intrinsic color is converted directly from the \vsiii\ with the velocity-color relation studied in \citet{2011ApJ...742...89F}.
+As shown in Fig.~\ref{color-redshift}, it is evident that the mean intrinsic color of SNe~Ia is redder for the low-$z$ sample, with the SNe at $z<0.1$ being 0.015\,mag redder than those at $z>0.1$ (at 4.3$\sigma$ significance).
+However, the trend vanishes ($<2\sigma$) if we only consider the SNe in the cosmological sample.
+This implies that the difference in intrinsic color (as converted from velocity) between low-$z$ and high-$z$ samples can be effectively removed by the conventional cosmological cuts.

-We next investigate the potential distance bias in cosmology by examining the relation between Hubble residual (HR) and parameters of interest.
-The HR is defined as the difference between the observed peak SN apparent magnitude (after the LC width and color correction) and that expected in the assumed cosmological model. \citet{2020MNRAS.493.5713S} found a possible trend (in 2.7\,$\sigma$) between \vsiii\ and HR, in the sense that higher-velocity SNe~Ia tend to show negative average HRs, while lower-velocity SNe~Ia tend to show positive average HRs.
-However, this trend becomes insignificant if using the SNe mainly discovered by un-targeted surveys \citep{2021ApJ...923..267D}.